Census Dots

 Multiracial

-Of the 675 places in Georgia, Lone Oak is the 642nd most populous.
+Lone Oak is ranked the 562nd most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lone Oak was ranked the 642nd most populous place in the 2020 Census.

 Lone Oak's White Population